SteinschneiderLab/lab-manual/resources/directory-organization-and-virtual-environments.md

 Also, if you create a virtual environment with the specific versions of python and all external packages needed for your project, its then very easy to export those dependencies and communicate them to others.
 This will make it much easier for collaborators and other scientists to run your code.

-## How to organize your virtual environments and directories

-There is no right answer to this.
-But as a starting point, I would suggest the following organization on your computer.
-Create a directory called "Projects".
-This is where all of your projects will live.
+ADD CONTENT HERE

-Inside Projects, I would then create an Archive folder for past projects, and then a separate folder for each active project.
-I would also create a folder called venvs to hold all of your virtual environments (you might have several, one for each project or group of projects):
+(you might have several, one for each project or group of projects)

-Projects
-* Archive
-* venvs
-* ActiveProject1
-* ActiveProject2
-* ...